JuliaEditorSupport/julia-vim/README.md

 The `g:julia_auto_latex_to_unicode` setting can also be changed from the Vim command-line, but you will also need to give the command `:call JuliaLaTeXtoUnicodeInit()` for the change to take effect.

+This feature is not available with Vim versions lower then 7.4.